-If a learner refuses to take medicine, staff employed by SGS College and its subsidiaries should not force them to do so, but should note this in the learner's record and follow the agreed procedures.
+If a learner refuses to take medicine, staff employed by the College should not force them to do so, but should note this in the learner's record and follow the agreed procedures.
 Parent/carer's should be informed of the refusal on the same day.